lowagner/bitbox-mmat/README.md

 A memorization game for the bitbox console, a low-power retro-modern open-hardware gaming platform, based on a Cortex M4 chip (STM32F407 specfically, with a clockrate of 168MHz and 192KB of RAM) and absolutely no GPU.
+I haven't tested this code to see if it even runs on one, but you can play bitbox-mmat on a host computer.

 More info about the bitbox console here:
     http://bitboxconsole.blogspot.com/